-A Technology, Art, Graphics at GCSE or Technical award at a grade 6.
-English, Maths & Science at grade 5.
+Technology, Art, Graphics at GCSE Grade 5 or Technical Award at Distinction & Maths: Grade 5

-"Turn your ideas into physical products through many skills that you learn as you progress, whether welding using electronics or much more.
-You can also choose to focus on the subject areas you are alming to get into after college meaning the skills you develop, aren't just learn to pass an exam.
+"Turn your ideas into physical products through many skills that you learn as you progress, whether welding, using electronics or much more.
+You can also shoose to focus on the subject areas you are aiming to get into after college meaning the skills you develop, aren't just learnt to pass an exam.
 They are life skills." - Jude Turnbull